-The Berlin Get-Together is a two-day event midway through the internship.
-It offers all interns the opportunity for networking and to meet representatives from major German institutions in Germany's capital, Berlin.
-Companies are asked to provide a travel reimbursement for the transportation to Berlin.
+The Berlin Get-Together is a two-day event which takes place halfway through the internship.
+It is a networking opportunity for the interns.
+You get to meet representatives from major German institutions in Germany's capital, Berlin.
+Companies are asked to reimburse transportation costs to Berlin.
 All interns should proactively approach their company mentor regarding reimbursement.

 The Munich Get-Together comprises two days in Munich.
-Companies are asked to provide a travel reimbursement for the transportation.
+Companies are asked to provide reimbursement for the transportation.

-For both events, more detailed information will be provided in April 2022.
+For both events, more detailed information will be provided in April 2023.